RetroDECK/ES-DE/INSTALL.md

 `%ROM_RAW%`	- Replaced with the unescaped, absolute path to the selected ROM.
 If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.

-See [SYSTEMS.md](SYSTEMS.md) for some live examples in EmulationStation.

 gamelist.xml
 ============

 The gamelist.xml file for a system defines metadata for games, such as a name, description, release date, and rating.

-As of the fork to EmulationStation Desktop Edition, game media information no longer needs to be defined in the gamelist.xml files.
+As of the fork to EmulationStation Desktop Edition, game media information no longer needs to be defined in the `gamelist.xml` files.
 Instead the application will look for any media matching the ROM filename.
-The media path where to look for game art is configurable either manually in es_settings.cfg or via the GUI.
-If configured manually in es_settings.cfg, it looks something like this:
+The media path where to look for game art is configurable either manually in `es_settings.cfg` or via the GUI.
+If configured manually in `es_settings.cfg`, it looks something like this:

 `<string name="MediaDirectory" value="~/games/images/emulationstation" />`

 The default game media directory is `~/.emulationstation/downloaded_media`.